Your brain is wired to produce change, a constant in the brain, as it is in life.

 It's safe to say that, for the purpose of thriving, the mind of your body -- your subconscious -- knows that you are a relationship being, that you are wired with caring circuitry to empathically connect, and that you are, at heart, wired to be a meaning-making being on a relentless quest to find purpose in contributing to life around you with your unique attributes, gifts, talents, etc.

-- It knows you are wired to (consciously, at will) activate optimal emotional states, such as happiness, and that your physical health depends on learning how to create healthy emotional states, and to do so regardless the circumstances.
+It knows you are wired to (consciously, at will) activate optimal emotional states, such as happiness, and that your physical health depends on learning how to create healthy emotional states

-- It knows that the happier you are, the healthier you are, and the more likely you are to energize optimal states in yourself and others, and form healthy meaningful connections.
+It knows that the happier you are, the healthier you are, and the more likely you are to energize optimal states in yourself and others, and form healthy meaningful

 Thus, whether you understand its messages or not, your subconscious continually communicates with you through emotion-based action-signals to let you know where you are in relation to where you want to be